kimberlygalos/scrimba-projects/README.md

    - Customizable.
 8. **Laterr Google Extension**
    - I used chrome.tabs API to make this.
-   - You can add any link in your current website on this extension and access it later.
+   - You can add any link of your current website on this extension and access it later.